iriskotsinas/TDDD23_2D_game/README.md

 **There are three ways to play this game:**
 1. Draw your way through it.
 Draw items and spawn
-2. Say the objects name (if you give microphone-permission to the game)
+2. Say the objects name (Current only works for **Windows**.
+If you give microphone-permission to the game)
 3. Write the objects name

 Since we say *"A picture is worth a thousand words"*, we made that drawing objects makes them more powerful.
 For weapons, they deal more damage, for vehicles they are faster and so on.